Naomi242322007/historicrdm/README.md

-The Arab Spring, a wave of protests and uprisings, began in late 2010.
+The Chernobyl nuclear disaster in 1986, one of the worst nuclear accidents in history, had far-reaching environmental and health consequences.